herd/herdtools7/pac_tests/notes/solver.md

         different to `f1(N(2), ...)`, `f2(N(3), ...)`, ...
     - and we continue by using the inequalities that doesn't contains `N(1)`...

-So if the program have more than `2^n - 1` equalities I just raise an user error.
+So if the program have more than `2^n - 1` inequalities I just raise an user error.

 ## Algorithm